-Our client decided that they needed to select new suppliers with the specialist skills required to deliver their transformation project.
+BP decided that they needed to select new suppliers with the specialist skills required to deliver their transformation project.
 Following an invitation to demo our capability within technical engineering and test automation, we were chosen to support the acceleration of change.

 The core of the solution was to introduce a test first approach/ BDD process across the oil trading platform.
 Kanban was used to manage workflows, and test automation was introduced to drastically reduce the manual testing effort and improve the feedback loop.

 As part of the project, ECS Digital introduced the role of the Software Development Engineer in Test (SDET) within each development team.
 Each SDET acted as a ‘technical coach’ to bridge the gap between the Business and Engineering teams.
-We also worked with their managed service development teams to adopt a more modern development approach and introduced the following engineering practices:
+We also worked with BP’s managed service development teams to adopt a more modern development approach and introduced the following engineering practices: